danio86/Rock-Paper-Scissors-Well/README.md

 ### Content

-- Instructions on how to implement form validation on the Login, Sign Up and Sign Up Mistake page was taken from [Code Institute - Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/4d85cd1a2c57485abbd8ccec8c00732c/)
+- Instructions on how to implement clickable buttons and keyboard shortcuts and how to connect between HTML, CSS and Javascript were taken from Code Institute - Love Maths project.
+[Code Institute - Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/234519d86b76411aa181e76a55dabe70/)

-- All icons were taken from [Font Awesome](https://fontawesome.com/)
+- The basic code of the canvas playingfield and how to implement images into canvas is taken from the following website, but has been changed. [w3schools](https://www.w3schools.com/html/html5_canvas.asp)
-- Font styles were taken from [Google Fonts](https://fonts.googleapis.com)
+- Basic functions inside the Canvas (how the snake moves, grows) were taken from the following website.[Specific YouTube Tutorial](https://www.youtube.com/watch?v=niD3gx4BI9A&t=4505s)
-- The basic code of the header dropdown menu is taken from the following website, but has been changed. [w3schools](https://www.w3schools.com/howto/howto_css_dropdown.asp)
+- Basic functions inside the Canvas (how moving and drawing functions are constantly repeat or how they are called in specific time frames) is taken from the following websit.[Specific YouTube Tutorial](https://www.youtube.com/watch?v=7Azlj0f9vas)
-- The basic code of the clickable burger button menu is taken from the following website, but has been changed. [Álvaro Trigo](https://alvarotrigo.com/blog/hamburger-menu-css/)
+- Instructions needed for the score counter (for loops, if statements)  were taken from were taken from [Code Institute - Javascript - Lectures](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LMR101+2021_T1/courseware/73e9c0413ead4a21b389e33c77706102/82c33b8076b04831ab06d60299e57d8d/)
-- The basic code of the slide show is taken from the following website, but has been modified.
-[Specific YouTube Tutorial](https://www.youtube.com/watch?v=0wvrlOyGlq0)
+- Instructions on how to implement links into the footer were taken from [Code Institute - Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/)
-- Instructions on how to implement a google map into a website was taken from [Code Institute - Coders Coffeehouse Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+HE101+2020/courseware/fcc67a894619420399970ae84fc4802f/13db720675f94dbca6b0fe79467628ca/)
+- Instructions on how to implement sound and soundeffects were taken from [Go Make Things ](https://gomakethings.com/how-to-play-a-sound-with-javascript/)
-- Instructions on how to implement links into the footer was taken from [Code Institute - Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/)
+- Instructions on how to implement sound mute functions were taken from [w3schools](https://www.w3schools.com/jsref/prop_audio_paused.asp)
-- Instructions on how to implement Textblocks into Images or maps was taken from [Code Institute - Coders Coffeehouse Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+HE101+2020/courseware/fcc67a894619420399970ae84fc4802f/13db720675f94dbca6b0fe79467628ca/)
+- Images were edited (scaled (only favicon) and transparencies)  with a free software [GIMP](https://www.gimp.org/)
-- Instructions on how to center content vertically and horizontally was taken from [w3schools](https://www.w3schools.com/howto/howto_css_center-vertical.asp)
+- Images were edited (scaled)  with a free software [Microsoft Paint](https://apps.microsoft.com/store/detail/paint/9PCFS5B6T72H?hl=en-us&gl=us)
-- The code for the password	confirmation is taken from [Codepen](https://codepen.io/diegoleme/pen/qBpyvr)
+- Sounds were converted to mp3 with free online converter [123apps](https://online-audio-converter.com/de/)

 - Color-Scheme
   <img src="assets/images/color-scheme.png" alt="Color Scheme">